dowens/banter/README.md

 // Configure global middleware. router.Use(cors.Defaults().New, logger.New)

-// Configure a route with route-specific middleware and final handler. router.GET("/thing/:id", customMiddleware, nosurf.NewPure, handler)
+// Configure a route with route-specific middleware and handlers. router.GET("/thing/:id", customMiddleware, nosurf.NewPure, handler)

 // Run the server.